anthony-halim/bible-verse.nvim/README.md

 # 📖 bible-verse.nvim

-Neovim plugin to query Bible verses and display it on the screen or paste it into the current buffer.
+Neovim plugin to query Bible verses and display it on the screen or insert it into the current buffer.

 <!-- TODO: Show Gif -->